sf-wdi-31/mongoose-associations/readme.md

 #### 2) Manipulate Data with Models

-Now that we have our schemas defined, let's compile them all into active models so we can start creating documents!
+Once schemas are defined, we can compile them all into active models so we can start creating documents!

 ```js
 /* Compiling models from the above schemas */